Behavioural techniques for premature ejaculation

-Medicines such as Priligy and EMLA do not provide a permanent solution for PE, however using one of them in combination with behavioural techniques may help to provide a longer term solution.
-We have listed the two most common behavioural techniques for preventing premature ejaculation below.
+We have listed some of the most common behavioural techniques for preventing premature ejaculation below.
 The techniques are intended to be used by a couple to help the man to ‘unlearn’ the habit of premature ejaculation.

 Aim of the squeeze technique

 This involves squeezing the end of the penis when you are just about to ejaculate.
 Doing this will help you to learn to recognise the “point of no return”, i.e. the point when ejaculation is inevitable and can’t be stopped, no matter how hard you try.

 Recognizing how this feels and “doing the squeeze” just before you reach that moment can delay ejaculation.
 This will take time, but practice makes perfect!

 After practicing for a couple of times, you will be able to get a feel of what works best for you.
 In general the squeeze technique works best if you follow these steps:

 - Moments before you think you are going to ejaculate, yourself or your partner squeezes the head of your penis.
 You can place your thumb either under or above the penis (see diagram above).